 An input argument of type VARCHAR(32672) that specifies the indexes (numbered from 1 and separated by commas) of the input data fields to be imported.
+This argument cannot identify column names as in SYSCS_UTIL.SYSCS_IMPORT_DATA_BULK procedure.
 Passing a NULL value will use all of the input data fields in the file.